enebin/AlertState/README.md

 ## Features
 - Super easy to use
     - You only need 2 lines to show alert in `View`s.
-No needs for extra variables anymore!
+No needs to write extra variables!
 - Abstract your alert windows with `enum`.
 It helps you managing the alert windows with more organized way.

 ## How to install